-Qhapaq Ñan is an extensive Inca communication, trade and defense network of roads, covering more than 18,000 miles through one of the world’s most extreme geographical terrains, linking the snowcapped peaks of the Andes to the coast — running through hot rainforests, fertile valleys and absolute deserts.
+Qhapaq Ñan is an extensive Inca communication, trade and defense network of roads, covering more than 18,000 miles through one of the world’s most extreme geographical terrains.
+The road links the snow-capped peaks of the Andes to the coast, running through hot rain forests, fertile valleys and absolute deserts.

 The Qhapaq Ñan, Andean Road System, is an extraordinary road network through one of the world’s most extreme geographical terrains used over several centuries by caravans, travelers, messengers, armies and whole population groups amounting up to 40,000 people.

 It was the lifeline of the Tawantinsuyu, linking towns and centers of production and worship over long distances.
 Towns, villages and rural areas were thus integrated into a single road grid.
 Several local communities who remain traditional guardians and custodians of Qhapaq Ñan segments continue to safeguard associated intangible cultural traditions including languages.